 - Interviews with professional dancers

-My name is Tammy Rhoades.
-After spending most of my life in the Midwest (Indiana and Kentucky), I moved to North Carolina 13 years ago.
+My name is Tammy Rhoades-Baldwin Master of Fine Arts (MFA) in Dance from the University of Arizona.
+After spending most of my life in the Midwest (Indiana and Kentucky), I moved to North Carolina in 2000.
 While I was in Kentucky I danced with the Lexington Ballet and opened and managed a dancewear store called Dance Essentials, Inc. We sold the store after 10 years, but it was a neat experience.
-I have three really cool kids who have little to no interest in dance, but who are all musical and coordinated.
-They play piano, violin, or guitar and enjoy Tae Kwon Do, yoga, and soccer.
+I have three really cool kids who have little to no interest in dance, but who are all musical and coordinated. 🙂 They play piano, violin, or guitar and enjoy Tae Kwon Do, yoga, and soccer.
 I work a “real” job in IT at Wells Fargo Bank in Charlotte.
 In my free time I love yoga, crocheting blankets, reading all kinds of non-fiction as well as novels by authors like Jodi Picoult, Sophie Kinsella, and Cecelia Ahern, and seeing my kids grow up into wonderful people.

-Unfortunately I have this thing called Fibromyalgia, and it pretty much stinks because it makes me very tired, stiff, and sometimes confused.
-While it’s not fun, I think my condition is mild compared to other folks I know who deal with it.
-The main reason I don’t like it is because it keeps me from teaching dance.
+I had a bilateral cheilectomy in 2013 to remove bone spurs and arthritis at the base of my big toes.
+I’m almost to the point now that I can get up on demi pointe, so I am hopeful that I’ll be able to teach again soon.
 BUT!
-That’s where my website comes in!
+Until then, that’s where my website comes in!
 I can stay involved in dance by offering combinations that I used when I was teaching.
-Knowing that I’m helping other dancers and teachers, maybe giving them a fresh idea or two, maybe encouraging them when they feel like giving up…this is how I can stay connected to my passion, which has always been (and will always be) ballet.
+Knowing that I’m helping other dancers and teachers, maybe giving them a fresh idea or two, maybe encouraging them when they feel like giving up…this is how I can stay connected to my passion.

 Feel free to contact me.
 I’d love to get suggestions for the site and your feedback is always welcome!